shirleywang27/shirleywang27.github.io/_posts/2017-10-31-Capstone-Project.md

 ![_config.yml]({{ site.baseurl }}/images/pred_stud.png)

-By giving the student ID, if this student information is in my dataset, this model can shows the student's risk level and the top 3 questions that she need addition help with.
+By giving the student ID, if this student information is in my dataset, this model can show the student's risk level and the top 3 questions that she need addition help with.

 ## Future Works